JestemKonkel/Exchange/README.md

 # Web Service which fetch data from ECB (European Central Bank)
+        !!!Currently under working on changing database to MongoDB!!!
 After collecting data user can send a request with basic parameters (Currency From, Currency To, Date) and response will be a rate for found exchange

 Some of exchange rate can't be found because currency doesn't exist for specific dates.
 For this situation user will be informed by text information with description.